The Benefits of Eating Pistachios During Pregnancy

 You can eat it all day; however, avoid consuming it late at night, as this can lead to indigestion.

-What happens if you eat too many pistachios?
+What happens if I eat too many pistachios?

 Eating excessive amounts of pistachios can lead to bloating, abdominal discomfort, and weight gain.